-I visited Taxco, a beautiful Magic Town in Guerrero, and I have felt safe as in any other touristic town.
+I visited Taxco, a beautiful Magic Town in Guerrero, and I felt safe as in any other touristic town.
 Of course, there is a certain level of common sense that you need to follow, which I will discuss in the following chapter.

 We need to consider that Cancun and the Riviera Maya are built around and for tourism.
 They are a money machine, and for as much as it is such an ugly image, that’s what it is.

-When you look for a trip to Mexico, you will receive thousands of all-inclusive packages suggestions, offering you an en-suite vacation where you will stay eat and drink all day in your beautiful hotel (the golden cage, as I call it).
+When you look for a trip to Mexico, you will receive thousands of all-inclusive package suggestions, offering you an en-suite vacation where you will stay eat and drink all day in your beautiful hotel (the golden cage, as I call it).

 Although I reckon that traveling with an organized tour is less tiring as you don’t even have to think, organize, stay alert, or worry in anyways because you will be picked up and carried around in safe hands and a protective cage, I don’t believe it is necessary if you like adventure and prefer to go on your own.

 I always promote car rental and do-it-yourself when the context allows it and when you have time.
 And I consider the entire Yucatan Peninsula a safe place where to drive.
 I did it myself while I was living there for 7 years.
 Here is my on-the-road travel adventure.

 As you can see in the article, I drove around and visited places on my own, just like many other travelers and I felt totally safe.
 You don’t need to be a hardcore adventurer to do it.

 For sure, there are precautions that you will want to take and things that you will need to know to have a smooth and enjoyable journey, but you can definitely build your own trip without having necessarily to follow the ready-made packages.